ti0ma/sse-poc/README.md

 - Go to http://localhost:3000/admin.html in another tab
 - Press the buttons and see the magic :) (all the tabs running index.html will change their color)

-The admin page is like a remote, and any tab
+The admin page is like a remote, and all the tabs recieve the commands sent by it.